UCAS Code: Combined Honours only – see combinations tab|Duration: 3 years|Full Time|Hope Park

 A Placement Year option is available for this course.
 Undertaking a placement year as part of your degree programme offers you the opportunity to gain valuable work experience alongside your studies.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-25 students, and tutorials which typically have no more than 10 students.
-You will also go on a number of fieldtrips each year, and you have the opportunity for one-to-one meetings with your tutor each week.
+There are also a number of fieldtrips each year, as well as the opportunity to have a one-to-one meeting with your tutor each week.

-For the Tourism part of your Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
-On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.
+In your first year there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
+On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.